Ramb0a/awesome-confidential-computing/README.md

 # Confidential Computing [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

 > By providing security though the lowest layers of hardware, with a minimum of dependencies, it is possible to remove the operating system and device driver vendors, platform and peripheral vendors, and service providers and their admins, from the list of required trusted parties, thereby reducing exposure to potential compromise at any point in the system lifecycle.
+[Confidential Computing Consortium](https://confidentialcomputing.io/)

 > With these increased protections for data-in-use, new use cases become more realistic, e.g. multi-party computations in financial and/or regulated industries or machine learning at the edge, where the data being operated needs protecting from the processing environment owner itself.
+[Confidential Computing Consortium](https://confidentialcomputing.io/)

 Confidential Computing provides end-to-end data protection at-rest, in-transit, and in-use.

 **Use Cases**

 Secure Multiparty Computation

+Privacy-preserving machine learning

 Cryptographic authenticity of images, video and other content - "An isolate could be used at the point of capture to execute the image signal processing computations and append signature and attestation material to the resulting image" - hashing at the point of capture
 * use case begun  already for "mis/disinformation" by Coalition for Content Provenance and Authenticity (sigh)